Think Green? Drink Green!

 Whatever your perspective - business, community or government, academic, student or activist - Green Drinks is a great way to make new contacts, catch up with friends or just hang out with people who share your values.

-We're a lively and growing group, so pop down for a quick drink after work or stick around for the evening and enjoy the conversation.
+We're a lively group, so pop down for a quick drink after work or stick around for the evening and enjoy the conversation.
 We open at 6pm for open networking, and the main event usually begins around 7 to 7.30pm